reiver/reiver-fediverse-archetypes/README.md

 ### Wants

-* wants to make money
+* wants to make money — to pay for the costs of the server, to pay their bills, to pay for a better life, or even to operate an enterprise

 ### Problems